Minnesota Wage Payment Laws

 Employees who are suspended or resigns due to a labor dispute (strike)

-Michigan does not have a law specifically addressing the payment of wages to an employee who leaves employment due to a labor dispute, however, to ensure compliance with known laws, an employer should pay employee all wages due by the next regularly scheduled payday.
+Minnesota does not have a law specifically addressing the payment of wages to an employee who leaves employment due to a labor dispute, however, to ensure compliance with known laws, an employer should pay employee all wages due by the next regularly scheduled payday.
 If the next regularly scheduled payday is less than five days after the employee quits, the employer may pay the employee on the second regularly schedule payday after the employee quits or within 20 days, whichever is sooner.
 Minnesota Stat.
 181.14

 Employees engaged in transitory labor